ultraq/thymeleaf-layout-dialect/README.md

 all to help improve code reuse.
 If you've ever used SiteMesh or JSF with Facelets, then the concepts of this library will be very familiar to you.

- - Current version: 1.2
+ - Current version: 1.1.4
  - Released: ?? ???
 2013

+This version is for Thymeleaf 2.0.
+Check out the [master branch](https://github.com/ultraq/thymeleaf-layout-dialect) for a version of the Layout Dialect that supports Thymeleaf 2.1.

 Requirements
 ------------

  - Java 6
- - Thymeleaf 2.1 (2.1.0 and its dependencies included)
+ - Thymeleaf 2.0.12+ (2.0.18 and its dependencies included)

 Installation